daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 Now we want to find an upper bound of the estomation error of the obe, but we dont know the bayesian prior, we just -->

-Lets suppose our training ducuments had all an upper bound length T, such that there would be a transformer being able to express their distribution, as we assume that the class of transformers can imitate any finite horizon distribution.
+Lets suppose our training ducuments had all an upper bound length $T$, such that there would be a transformer being able to express their distribution, as we assume that the class of transformers can imitate any finite horizon distribution.
 Lets also assume that for any of these distributions there is a transformer with upper and lower bounded parameters $[-a,a]$.

 Now here comes the question: can we use this insight to find an upper bound for any optimal bayesian estimator assitiated to any prior bayesian assumption?